 - feeling of tightness in your jaw, neck, throat, or chest;

 - sudden and severe stomach pain and bloody diarrhea;

-- (if you are also taking an antidepressant) --agitation, hallucinations, fever, fast heart rate, overactive reflexes, nausea, vomiting, diarrhea, loss of coordination, fainting.
+- high levels of serotonin in the body--agitation, hallucinations, fever, fast heart rate, overactive reflexes, nausea, vomiting, diarrhea, loss of coordination, fainting.

 - dry mouth, upset stomach;

 - pressure or heavy feeling anywhere in your body;